1nt3g3r/gdx-freetype-font-manager/README.md

 # Description

-Utility class for Gdx Freetype Extension which allows you easily manage multiple .ttf fonts.
+Utility library for Gdx Freetype Extension which allows you easily manage multiple .ttf fonts.

 LibGDX allows you to use .ttf fonts using gdx-freetype-extension.
 This extension can generate needed bitmap font from almost any .ttf font in runtime.
 It's very nice feature and it's simple to use it when you're using only one font.
 But when you're using multiple .ttf fonts with different size, it's little hard to manage all them.
 This library allows you avoid this trouble.